metadevpro/cal/cal.md

 ## Summary

-CAL (Common API Level) is a set of incremental guidelines for implementing APIs in an standard way to promote interoperability between implementations.
+**CAL (Common API Level)** is a set of small guidelines for implementing APIs in a standard way to promote interoperability between implementations.
 When producers expose APIs conforming CAL, consumers can benefit from the standardization and conventions used.

 Samples are provided in REST style as the main form for communication but not enforced only to this transport.

-CAL compliance can be achieved incrementally increasing the level depending on the degree of compliance.
+CAL recommendations are labeled.
+Different implementations can decide to comply with selected CAL recommendations.

+Most recommendations are independent of each others.
+When this is not the case, when dependencies or mutually exclusive choices occurs, it will be noted explicitly.

 This document contains the Specification of CAL.